ArchlyFi/archly-solidly-docs/pages/index.md

 # About

-Archly Finance, at its core, is a solution for protocols on [Telos EVM](https://www.telos.net/) to properly incentivize liquidity for their own use cases.
+Archly Finance, at its core, is a liquidity solution for protocols on a wide range of EVM chains to properly incentivize liquidity for their own use cases.
 Building on top of the groundwork laid out by Solidly, our team has addressed that first iteration's core issues to realize its full potential.

 <Callout emoji="⚠️">
   Before using Archly Finance, you are required to read and agree to our